INFO490/assignments/hw8/hw8.markdown

 All told, there are 286 variables (and 127,208 rows) in the dataset.
 However, analyzing all of these variables is not necessary because many of them repeat similar information and are therefore redundant.
 One example is AGEP (person's age) and MARHYP (year last married).
 The year a person was last married gives you a hint about the person's age, and we expect there to be a strong correlation between the two variables.
 One of them is perhaps redundant, and we can use only one variable to represent the same information.
 I will show you in the following section how to use dimensional reduction to pick the useful variables.

 But before you start doing the actual data mining, you should always first perform the necessary pre-processing.
 Recall that there were missing values in many of the columns.
 Pre-processing should include replacing missing values or removing the rows with bad values (although I think it's safe to assume that there are no bad values in the census data).
 In addition to the missing or bad values, there might be some statistical outliers that could skew your analysis.
 Furthermore, since each column has a different range of values, your pre-processing should include standardization (scaling) of your dataset.
-For details, see (Preprocessing data)[http://scikit-learn.org/stable/modules/preprocessing.html] section of *Scikit-learn* documentation.
+For details, see [Preprocessing data](http://scikit-learn.org/stable/modules/preprocessing.html) section of *Scikit-learn* documentation.

-I will use the following variables in the following example:
+I will use the following variables in this example:

 - AGEP: Age
 - JWMNP: Travel time to work